-Needless to say, employees see great value in creating inclusive hybrid environments by leveling the virtual playing field with professional technology.
+Needless to say, employees see great value in creating inclusive hybrid environments by levelling the virtual playing field with professional technology.

 Pixel Real Estate

-As we continue to integrate unified communications platforms such as Microsoft Teams and Zoom into our daily work activities, leaders and organizations will need to increase their focus on equal pixel real estate to offer inclusive and flexible work environments.
+As we continue to integrate Unified Communications (UC) platforms such as Microsoft Teams and Zoom into our daily work activities, leaders and organisations will need to increase their focus on equal pixel real estate to offer inclusive and flexible work environments.

 How Video Levels the Playing Field for Both In-Person and Remote Participants

 For the most part, fully remote virtual meetings provide a relatively equal pixel real estate experience; everyone is joining from their individual video stream, so each is equally represented on screen.